unskript/Awesome-CloudOps-Automation/.github/Anatomy-of-Runbook.md

   3. `region` is the `aws region` where the `aws ec2` can be found

-unSkript `Action` are tied to a Connector.
-What this means is that we need to create a `AWS connector` before using this `Action`.
-You can create any supported connector by clicking `Credentials` -> Add New Credential.
+Actions depned on the respective connector.
+What this means is that we need to create a AWS connector before using this AWS Action.
+You can create any supported connector by clicking on `Credentials` -> Add New Credential.